apache/hudi/docs/contributing.md

 ## IDE Setup

-To contribute, you would need to fork the Hudi code on Github & then clone your own fork locally.
+To contribute, you would need to do the following

+ - Fork the Hudi code on Github & then clone your own fork locally.
 Once cloned, we recommend building as per instructions on [quickstart](quickstart.html)

-We have embraced the code style largely based on [google format](https://google.github.io/styleguide/javaguide.html).
+ - [Recommended] We have embraced the code style largely based on [google format](https://google.github.io/styleguide/javaguide.html).
 Please setup your IDE with style files from [here](https://github.com/apache/incubator-hudi/tree/master/style).
 These instructions have been tested on IntelliJ.
-We also recommend setting up the [Save Action Plugin](https://plugins.jetbrains.com/plugin/7642-save-actions) to auto format & organize imports on save.
+ - [Recommended] Set up the [Save Action Plugin](https://plugins.jetbrains.com/plugin/7642-save-actions) to auto format & organize imports on save.
 The Maven Compilation life-cycle will fail if there are checkstyle violations.
+ - [Optional] If needed, add spark jars to the classpath of your module in Intellij by following the steps from [here](https://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project).

 ## Lifecycle